ViewSonic Library > Education > Insights > Integrating Active Learning Spaces in Modern Classroom Design: 3 Essential Pointers

 2. Integrating EdTech

 Now, let’s talk EdTech.
 You’ll want to prioritize interactive whiteboards, tablets, laptops, and other devices that make learning engaging and fun.
 These tools can be tailored to different learning styles—whether visual, auditory, or kinesthetic—opening up a world of digital resources and helping students prepare for the tech-infused future they’ll be stepping into.
 Plus, you’ll want to prioritize EdTech with accessibility features like screen readers, speech-to-text software, and other assistive technologies.
 This way, every student can benefit from a personalized, active learning space that suits their unique needs.
+For more on how thoughtful integration of technology can create an inclusive classroom design, read our blog here.

 Active Learning Space Checklist